Nick-bit233/ChuAeani/README.md

 Q: The converted beatmap does not match the audio?

 A: The audio start time may be misaligned.
-Please manually check the start time of the first note (or the first bar) in the editor, and the actual start time of the first note in the beatmap, fill in the difference (ms) into the `AudioOffset` option, and reconvert.
+Please manually check the start time of the first note (or the first measure) in the editor, and the actual start time of the first note in the beatmap, fill the difference (ms) into the `AudioOffset` option, and reconvert.

 ## 特性
 - 支持将Chunithm谱面`(.c2s)`转换为Arcaea谱面`(.aff)`